Don Munday: Discovery of the Waddington Range

 "The compass showed the alluring peak stood along a line passing a little east of Bute Inlet and perhaps 150 miles away, where blank spaces on the map left ample room for many nameless mountains."
-While there is some debate as to whether the peak they saw was indeed Mount Waddington (in fact Don Munday himself observed that the feat is impossible), they almost certainly saw a peak in the Waddington Range, and this led the Mundays to explore the area, and discover the mountain in fact.
+It was debated whether the peak they saw was indeed Mount Waddington (Don Munday observed that the feat is impossible).
+They likely saw a peak in the Waddington Range, this led to them exploring the area and discover the Mount Waddington.

 Over the next decade, the Mundays mounted several expeditions into the area in an attempt to climb the mountain.
 Known to them as "The Mystery Mountain", in 1927 the height was measured at 13,260 feet (by triangulation), and the Canadian Geographic Board gave it the name Mount Waddington after Alfred Waddington who was a proponent of a railway through the Homathko River valley.
 They reached the lower northwest summit in 1928, deeming the main summit too risky.